 We have applied this approximation for n = 10, 100 and 1000 for the normal and the Pareto distributions which belong to the domain of attraction of EV1 and EV2, respectively.
-The results are shown graphically in Figure 2.7, along with the case n = 1, i.e., the parent distribution per se for the sake of comparison.
+The results are shown graphically in Figure 2.8, along with the case n = 1, i.e., the parent distribution per se for the sake of comparison.

 The results are very good for the Pareto distribution and very bad for the normal distribution.
-Even for n=1000, the EV1 severely overestimates the actual probability of exceedance.
+Even for n = 1000, the EV1 severely overestimates the actual probability of exceedance.
 One may think of using the EV3 instead of EV1 for the approximation of the normal distribution.
 However, this is not advisable because the EV3, despite giving a better approximation, entails an upper bound to extremes which distorts a fundamental characteristic of the modelled phenomenon.

-Figure 2.7 Approximation of the true distribution of the maximum of n independent identically distributed variables (continuous lines) by the limiting extreme value distribution (dashed lines). (left) The parent distribution is the standard normal, N(0,1), and the approximating distribution is the EV1. (right) The parent distribution is the Pareto, $F(x) = 1 - (1+x)^{-1/\xi}$ , with $\xi = 0.25$ and the approximating distribution is the EV2 with the same $\xi$ .
+Figure 2.8 Approximation of the true distribution of the maximum of n independent identically distributed variables (continuous lines) by the limiting extreme value distribution (dashed lines). (left) The parent distribution is the standard normal, N(0,1), and the approximating distribution is the EV1. (right) The parent distribution is the Pareto, $F(x) = 1 - (1+x)^{-1/\xi}$, with $\xi = 0.25$ and the approximating distribution is the EV2 with the same ξ .

-Likewise, Figure 2.8 provides similar information for the lognormal distribution with mean and standard deviation of $\ln x$ equal to 0 and 1, respectively (denoted LN(0,1)).
+Likewise, Figure 2.9 provides similar information for the lognormal distribution with mean and standard deviation of $\ln x$ equal to 0 and 1, respectively (denoted LN(0,1)).
 Like the normal, it belongs to the domain of attraction of EV1.
 Here the approximation is even worse than in the normal case but now the EV1 underestimates the exact probability of exceedance.
-For that reason, we could use EV2 as a better approximation (without having the problem of artificially inducing
+For that reason, we could use EV2 as a better approximation (without having the problem of artificially inducing an upper bound).
+As seen in the right panel of Figure 2.9 this latter approximation is quite satisfactory.

-Figure 2.8 Approximation of the true distribution of the maximum of n independent variables with lognormal distribution LN(0,1) (continuous lines) by the limiting extreme value distribution (dashed lines), which is (left) EV1 and (right) EV2 with $\xi = 0.3/n^{0.07}$ , which was found after a numerical investigation and fitting a power function of n by minimizing the fitting error.
+Figure 2.9 Approximation of the true distribution of the maximum of n independent variables with lognormal distribution LN(0,1) (continuous lines) by the limiting extreme value distribution (dashed lines), which is (left) EV1 and (right) EV2 with $\xi = 0.3/n^{0.07}$, which was found after a numerical investigation and fitting a power function of n by minimizing the fitting error.